 Dear Huntingdonshire Local History Society member,

-It will come as no surprise to you that due to the Covid-19 pandemic we have had to cancel our Annual General Meeting due on 15th April and our President David Starkey’s first lecture to us, with presentation of Goodliff awards, on 20th May.
-We hope to re-arrange both for the Autumn, but it is too early yet to say when that will be and Dr Starkey’s lecture will depend when he can fit us into his busy diary, no doubt even fuller now with postponed events.
+It will come as no surprise to you that due to the Covid-19 pandemic we have had to cancel our Annual General Meeting due on 15th April and our President’s first lecture to us, with presentation of Goodliff awards, on 20th May.
+We hope to re-arrange both for the Autumn, but it is too early yet to say when that will be and our President’s lecture will depend when he can fit us into his busy diary, no doubt even fuller now with postponed events.

 The Cambridge Historic Churches Trust conference on 18th April and Cambridgeshire Association for Local History conference on 2nd May, of which I promised to circulate details at our last meeting, have similarly been cancelled.
 How quickly the world has changed!
 CALH and the Cambridge Antiquarian Society have cancelled its meetings into the summer.

 We were in the process of arranging excursions and have a visit to Spalding arranged for Wednesday 10th June that is now also likely to be postponed.
 That makes the lecture by Dr Stephen Parissien on Palace House Newmarket in the Huntingdon Town Hall on Wednesday 8th July our next meeting.
 This event is in connection with the Huntingdonshire History Festival but even if the Town Hall has reopened for use it will depend to some extent on whether the Festival will go ahead.
 A decision on that will be made no later than May.
 During July we also have planned an evening visit to Leighton Bromswold church for Thursday 23rd July, followed by the opportunity for dinner at The Green Man.
 There’s no harm in putting these events in your diary now, but with a question mark.